xylar/shtns/README.md

 * v2.8  (10 Jul 2017)
 	- Regular grids are back and improved (on-the-fly + exact quadrature weights).
-	- Merge with shtns-magic, providing optional support for the MagIC code with --enable-magic-layout (thanks to Bertrand Putigny)
+	- Merge with shtns-magic, providing optional support for the MagIC code with --enable-magic-layout (thanks to Bertrand Putigny).

 * v2.7  (24 Feb 2017)
 	- Faster vector transforms: up to 2 times faster.